The St John Ambulance Ireland Child Protection experience

 Recent Child Protection

-The child protecton team has been revamped in StJohn, with massive, proper emphasis using proper principles and procedures.
-HOWEVER, in the PAST there was an issue with the implementaion of the policy.
+The child protection team has been revamped in StJohn, with massive, proper emphasis using proper principles and procedures.
+HOWEVER, in the PAST there was an issue with the implementation of the policy.
 It culminated in an inability to talk to certain people as their actions could be deemed extreme.
 In one instance we are aware of "an organisation" where there was an issue with a disturbed young person , who was off duty and out of uniform, who was brought home by another young person as a safety measure.
 The young lady had alcohol taken and was very upset.
 The first young person rang home for advice and was advised not to leave her.
 The distressed young person was put to bed and advice was sought from an officer.
 The advice was to follow child protection policy.
 When asked of the officer, knowing what they know of the relevant people who would get involved, did they really expect they actually do that, the reply was "If this conversation was happening, I would be telling you that is policy" but it aint happening so its not an issue.

 The young person was put to bed and a small knife was found in her pocket.
 The parents were called.
 They were offered the option of coming to collect, or letting the young person sleep it off.
 They opted to collect the young lady.
 It was recommended the young lady got some help.